ampproject/amp-wp/lib/optimizer/README.md

 $transformationEngine = new TransformationEngine(configuration);
 ```

-For the wiring to work correctly, the `MyProject\MyCustomTransformer` class should accept within its constructor an object implementing the `AmpProject\Optimizer\TransformerConfiguration` interface as its first argument and it should implement the `Configurable` interface to let the transformation engine know it expects a configuration object.
+For the wiring to work correctly, the `MyProject\MyCustomTransformer` class should accept within its constructor an object implementing the `AmpProject\Optimizer\TransformerConfiguration` interface as its first argument and it should implement the `AmpProject\Optimizer\Configurable` interface to let the transformation engine know it expects a configuration object.

 The `MyProject\MyCustomTransformerConfiguration` class should then implement that same `AmpProject\Optimizer\TransformerConfiguration` interface.
 For convenience, it can do so easily by extending the abstract `AmpProject\Optimizer\Configuration\BaseTransformerConfiguration` base class.

 The configuration object will then be automatically injected into the transformer's constructor as needed.

-Here's an example configuration class for our custom `MyCustomTransformer` transformer:
+Here's an example configuration class for our custom `MyProject\MyCustomTransformer` transformer:

 ```php
 namespace MyProject;